StevenDuckaert/upwind-ctf-instructions/README.md

 # Upwind CTF â€“ Break Out of the System

-Welcome to the Upwind Capture The Flag!.
+Welcome to the Upwind Capture The Flag!

 Scenario: You're a software program **inside the CTF system**, a simulated environment with misconfigured APIs, privileged flaws, and exposed data.
 Your goal: **exploit the runtime vulnerabilities and escape from the system**.
 No solutions are given, only patterns, trails, and signals.